doergestim/bnb_competitive_labs/Cards/C2E/labs/havok.md

  - **Why are we doing this?** By putting the backend in the cloud, we protect our true identity (the Ubuntu VM).
 The victim will only ever see connections going out to a public AWS IP address, which often blends in with legitimate corporate cloud traffic.

 >[!IMPORTANT]
 > **You** will act as both the Red Teamer and the victim.
 Pay close attention to which machine (Windows, Ubuntu, or AWS) you are executing commands on.
+For this particular lab you will need to have two tabs open : One for the **Ubuntu VM** and another for the **Windows VM**.
 All sensitive data meant to be exfiltrated is located in the **Lab Directory**.

 ---

-### AWS Setup: (!!!
+## AWS Setup: (!!!
 NOTE : You will need to do this part on your personal computer)

  - Before we dive in to the actual Lab Exercise, we need an **AWS Free Tier Account**.
 If you don't have an AWS Account and want a step by step guide for the AWS Free Tier account, check out **Phase 1** of the [ScoutSuite Lab](/Cards/IC/labs/scoutsuite.md).